 The General Assembly is the governing body of the whole church and the highest court of appeal in judicial matters.
 It consists of approximately 150 voting commissioners, including the moderator and stated clerk of the previous assembly and ministers and ruling elders commissioned by their presbyteries.
 The 86th General Assembly of the Orthodox Presbyterian Church will meet on the campus of the University of Texas in Richardson (Dallas), Texas, beginning Wednesday, June 5, 2019, at 7:00 p.m. and concluding no later than noon Tuesday, June 11, 2019.
-Registration for GA will open February 13, 2019.
+To register for GA, click here; the registration deadline is April 29.

 Available here are the minutes of the General Assembly, the highest court of the Orthodox Presbyterian Church, from its beginning in 1936 to the present.
 Click on a year of minutes to review or download the volume.
 Or search for a topic or name across all volumes in this collection.